Last Updated on June 3, 2023 by Dave Schoenbeck

 8 New Marketing Practices to Consider

-- The Law of the Mind: “It’s better to be first in the mind than to be first in the marketplace.”
-Think about it: when you think of smartphones, the iPhone immediately comes to mind.
+- The Law of the Mind: “It’s better to be first in the mind than first in the marketplace.”
+So think about it: the iPhone immediately comes to mind when considering smartphones.
 While it wasn’t the first smartphone ever created, Apple has managed to cement its position at the forefront of consumer perception.

 - The Law of Exclusivity: “Two companies cannot own the same word in the prospect’s mind.”
 On the same note, only one company will call this word to mind.
 For example, when you think of the word “soda,” there will always be one brand that comes to your mind first.
-Two brands cannot come to mind at the exact same time.
+Two brands cannot come to mind at the same time.

 - The Law of Duality: “In the long run, every market becomes a two-horse race.”
 If you think about it, most product types come down to two big names: Coke and Pepsi, Apple and Samsung, McDonald’s, and Burger King.
-Your marketing best practices should prepare you to deal with a significant competitor.
+Therefore, your marketing best practices should prepare you to deal with a significant competitor.

 - The Law of the Opposite: “If you are shooting for second place, your strategy is determined by the leader.”
 To overcome a competitor in the first place position, you need to look at their weak points and target your marketing best practices accordingly.

 - The Law of Success: “Success often leads to arrogance and arrogance to failure.”
 Successful people tend to get cocky, compromising their ability to be objective.
 Once you lose objectivity, you lose sight of your strategy.
 Avoid this at all costs by remaining humble and consulting multiple parties before making critical decisions.